Regular price €16.99

 'Brilliant . . .
 Mind-bending, psychologically intricate, really thrilling' LAUREN GROFF

 Nicholas has plenty of reasons to feel unstable.
-He’s fifteen, the child of divorced parents, living with his mostly absent dad in the bleak Chicago suburbs and an outsider at school.
+He's fifteen, the child of divorced parents, living with his mostly absent dad in the bleak Chicago suburbs, and an outsider at school.
 Then, one day, he forgets how to breathe.
-The doctor says it’s just panic, but Nicholas suspects that his real problem might not be psychiatric: maybe the Greek god Pan is trapped inside his body.
+The doctor calls it panic, but Nicholas suspects something stranger: that the Greek god Pan is trapped inside him.

 More from this author